dotnetjunkie/blog/content/posts/ambient-composition-model.md

 handler.Handle(queueContext.Message); //{{annotate}}External runtime data{{/annotate}}
 {{< / highlightEx >}}

-Similar to the previous `AmbientShoppingBasketContextProvider`, you can create an `AmbientUserContextAdapter` implementation that replaces `ClosureUserContext` as an implementation for `IUserContext`:
+Similar to the previous `AmbientShoppingBasketContextProvider`, you can create an `AmbientUserContext` implementation that replaces `ClosureUserContext` as an implementation for `IUserContext`:

 {{< highlightEx csharp >}}
-class AmbientUserContextAdapter : IUserContext
+class AmbientUserContext : IUserContext
 {
     public static readonly AsyncLocal<string> Name = new AsyncLocal<string>();